Why is it important to declutter your mind daily?

 When clients want to know how to focus better at work I always ask them first, “How are you talking to yourself about your work?
 Describe yourself as a freelancer/blogger/entrepreneur and rate yourself out 10.”

-The way they answer that question has a big impact on the way we move forward.
+The way they answer that question has a big impact on the way we move forward, as recognizing negative thought patterns is the first step toward a clearer mind.
 If they seem rather confident I move on to the next phase of refocusing.
 If they don’t appear very confident, though, we take some time to focus on the way they speak to themselves and the kinds of intrusive thoughts that could be dominating their working mind.

 👉🏽 RELATED POST: 39 Amazing Quotes to Boost Your Confidence Right Now